Ant-Min/SoftwareTestingProject/README.md

 # SoftwareTestingProject
-For my Software testing and Automation class
+For my "Software Testing and Automation" class